-You'd say: “Sure, the study of history is evidence based and involves no politics!
-For this it's called a science, is it not?
+You would say: “Sure, the study of history is evidence-based and involves no politics.
+For this, it's called a science, is it not?
 It's more than telling a story.”
-Truth, which is a slippery concept in this context too, is that every so often politics does surface in history books.
-The history of Frisia not excluded.
-We do, of course, understand any view of any person is liable to bias.
-Whether that person is a street vendor, a bureaucrat, a parent, a journalist or, indeed, a scholar.
+The truth – which is a slippery concept in this context, too – is that every so often, politics do surface in history books.
+The history of Frisia is not excluded.
+We do, of course, understand that any view of any person is liable to bias, whether that person is a street vendor, bureaucrat, parent, journalist, or, indeed, a scholar.
 Only, is the person transparent about his or her bias?
-In this blog post we'll highlight three recent examples of history books in which (pre-)medieval Frisia, to our humble opinion, needlessly is being marginalized without a transparent or knowable argumentation.
+Especially when it comes to science, the need for reflection is not free of obligation for those with an academic degree.
+In this blog post, we will highlight three recent examples of history books in which (pre-)medieval Frisia, in our humble hiker's opinion, needlessly is being marginalized without transparent or knowable argumentation.

-Before setting off to blame others, we must point the finger at ourselves first.
+Before setting off to blame others, we must point the accusing finger at ourselves, first.

 Of course, Frisians writing about Frisia cannot always wash their hands in innocence either.
-Think of the efforts put into the Bernlef-gate.
-Where Frisian-based scholars are trying to proof the Old Saxon epic poem Heliand was, in fact, written by the Frisian bard Bernlef (see our blog post One of history’s enlightening hikes, that of Bernlef).
-Or, stressing the romanticism and success of the Upstalsboom treaty, whilst it was less than impotent to protect the Frisian independence and freedom.
-Think of the denial of the fact that modern Frisians -at most- only marginally descend from the Frisii (also Fresones) of the Late Iron Age.
-Thanks to the work of especially historian Hans Mol, it's only since a few years Frisians must admit that high-medieval Frisia wasn’t the much-praised egalitarian society at all.
-Instead, one with an evident nobility, albeit sui generis (see our blog post The Treaty of the Upstalsboom: why solidarity is not the core of a collective).
-But also the wrong kind of pride of kings Verritus and Malorix, who actually were traitors.
-Yes, probably many more nationalistic myths have yet to be debunked.
+Think of the efforts put into the Bernlef-gate, where Frisian-based scholars are trying to prove that the Old Saxon epic poem Heliand was, in fact, written by the Frisian bard Bernlef; see our blog post One of history’s enlightening hikes, that of Bernlef.
+Or Frisian nationalists stressing the romanticism and success of the Treaty of the Upstalsboom, whilst this league of the Seven Sealands was less than potent in protecting Frisian independence and freedom.
+Think of the denial of the fact that modern Frisians – at most – only marginally descend from the Frisii (also Fresones) of the Late Iron Age.
+Most recently, thanks to the debunking work of especially historian Hans Mol, it has only been in the last few years that Frisians must, or should, admit that high-medieval Frisia was not the much-praised egalitarian society at all.
+Instead, it was one with an evident nobility, albeit sui generis; check our blog post The Treaty of the Upstalsboom.
+Why solidarity is not the core of a collective.
+But also the wrong kind of pride of kings Verritus and Malorix, who were actually traitors in the eyes of their contemporary fellow tribesmen, is one we can still encouter.
+Yes, probably many more nationalistic myths have yet to be demythologized.

-One mitigating circumstance we must mention, however, namely Frisians weren't the victor.
+One mitigating circumstance we must mention, however, is that the Frisians were not the victors.
 History slowly smashed them to pieces, including their language, spread over several countries and many islands.
 And the victor will not write the history of the conquered.
-When he does, it's only with great reluctance and after many generations.
-Think of the histories of slavery, or of the Dutch post-colonial war in Indonesia.
+When it does, it is only with great reluctance and after many generations.
+Think of the histories of slavery or of the Dutch post-colonial war in Indonesia.
 Hence, the conquered, the victims, and the defeated all must write their own history afterward.
-In doing so, often the conquered must re-conquer pieces of its own legacy from the victor.
+This is the fate of many indigenous minorities across the globe.
+In doing so, often the conquered must re-conquer pieces of their own legacy and heritage from the victor.
 With that, an opposite bias is almost inevitable.

 History is written by the victors